 A small charge will help us continue our research.

-Consider this: if you were to spend more than four minutes looking for tub capacity on the internet, you
+Consider this: if you were to spend more than few minutes looking for tub capacity on the internet, you

 would be earning LESS than minimum wage.

 Calculate Front Load Washer Tub capacity

 This is a geometric method to calculate tub capacity based on the cylinder volume formula.